 I’ve given it a good run, and I enjoy it more “creamy tasting” rather than “sweet,” so I’ll just be sticking more with a Double-Double style.
 But what I do love about this recipe is it’s straightforward to tweak and add.

 This drink has become very popular in my house, and my 1/2 pot of cold coffee is no longer going down the drain.
 My 16-year son prefers it to be sweeter, so he will add vanilla and flavoured cream.

 I also tried it when the neighbours came over with a shot of Bailey’s

 Yummy in the Tummy, but probably not good for the waistline!

-Here’s a great way to use up your cold coffee on a hot summer day!
+Here’s a great way to use your cold coffee on a hot summer day!

 Add all ingredients into a blender and blend till ice is all shaved.

-I’ve made this recipe about five different times, using a variety of flavours and sugar amounts.
+I’ve made this recipe about five times, using various flavours and sugar amounts.
 Just play with the ingredients to your taste.

 This recipe is originally posted by our forum Member Wendy and in our Recipe Forum.

-Before reading on this homemade ice cap recipe, make sure to check out CanadianFreeStuff’s list of mail-in rebates that you can access to get premium products at a discount.
+Before reading on this homemade ice cap recipe, check out CanadianFreeStuff’s list of mail-in rebates that you can access to get premium products at a discount.